mariav7/so_long_42project/README.md

   * `E` for an exit
 * Maps must be closed/surrounded by walls
 * The player must collect all the collectible items in order to escape
-* Display of the current number of movements
+* Display of the current number of movements in the terminal for normal mode and in the game for bonus mode

 ---